-Front/Ceiling: Projector is in front of the screen, mounted upside-down from a wall, whiteboard mounting, or ceiling.
+Front/Ceiling: Projector is in front of the screen, mounted upside-down from the ceiling.

 Rear: Projector is behind the screen.

 Rear/Ceiling: Projector is behind the screen, mounted upside-down from the ceiling.

 To change from Front to Front/Ceiling or Rear to Rear/Ceiling, press and hold the A/V Mute button on the remote control for five seconds.